CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 ```
 - Task 1.a.2:AS-155 peers with several ASes, so if AS-155 loses the connection with one of them,
     it can still connect to the Internet.
 Please design an experiment to demonstrate this.
 You can en-
-    able/disable BGP sessions either from the graph (see Figure 2) or using thebirdccommand (see the
+    able/disable BGP sessions either from the graph (see Figure 2) or using the birdc command (see the
     following examples).
 In your experiment, please show how the routing table changes when a partic-
     ular BGP session is disabled/enabled (you can use the"ip route"to see the content of a routing
     table).